Deeds of the Day

 Karma Is an Active Law

-In Viktor Frankl’s book, Man’s Search for Meaning, he outlines his idea that man’s will to find meaning is the driving force of our lives.
+In Viktor Frankl’s book, Man’s Search for Meaning, he outlines his idea that the human being’s will to find meaning is the driving force of our lives.
 In Frankl’s logotherapy, he has three tenets: 1) Life has meaning under all circumstances, even the most miserable ones; 2) Our main motivation for living is our will to find meaning in life; 3) We have freedom to find meaning in what we do, and what we experience.
 Central to his theory is that we must find ways to endure hardship.

 Rudolf Steiner tells us that understanding the principles of karma is the key to understanding the meaning of life.
 We can see that underlying Frankl’s theory is the law of karma.
 Why is this happening to me or to them is understandable on a deeper level when we begin to grasp the idea of karma and reincarnation.
 The suffering we see in the world and in our own lives, the disparity of one human life compared to another, seems random, senseless, and cruel without this key.